-5.1 Candidates for admissions interviews
+5.1 Candidates for admission

-- 5.1.1 Candidates for admission to the College are invited to stay at the College for a period of days during the interview selection process.
-The College recognises that it is likely that most candidates will be under the age of 18. - 5.1.2 The College has established procedures for the interview process, designed to ensure safeguarding of candidates whilst also fulfilling selection requirements, including but not limited to: - All student volunteers are appropriately trained and given specific information about how to respond to reports of neglect or abuse; - The vetting of any members of the College involved in unsupervised regulated activity; - An annual review of the admissions exercise from a safeguarding perspective; - All candidates invited to interview under the age of 16 must be accompanied by at least one parent or nominated guardian.
+- 5.1.1 Candidates for admission to the College may be invited to stay at the College for a period of days during any interview selection process or after they have received conditional offers of admission.
+The College recognises that it is likely that most candidates will be under the age of 18. - 5.1.2 The College has established procedures for the interview process, designed to ensure safeguarding of candidates whilst also fulfilling selection requirements, including but not limited to: - All student volunteers are appropriately trained and given specific information about how to respond to reports of neglect or abuse;

+- All interviewers are required to watch the University of Oxford's training video, Introduction to safeguarding under 18s - The vetting of any members of the College involved in unsupervised regulated activity; - An annual review of the admissions exercise from a safeguarding perspective; - All candidates under the age of 16 invited to stay at the College for a period of days during any interview selection process or after they have received conditional offers of admission must be accompanied by at least one parent or nominated guardian.